Best 7 day Italy Itinerary

 • If you’re looking to maximize your budget, you can also take the train into Tuscany and just wander around for the day yourself.

-• A little over an hour train ride away, Cortona is well worth the addition into your Italy itinerary.
+• A little over an hour train ride away, Cortona is well worth the addition into your Italy itinerary (and here’s 7 reasons why).
 The walk from the station to the town is kind of long, so again, it can be tough to wear super cute shoes.
 There is also a bus that takes you into town.

 • Wandering around the small medieval town and sampling the wine and food is a wonderful way to spend the day without spending a big chunk of your trip fund.
 Just be mindful of the train times to and from Florence and don’t get stranded.